Alivardi Khan: Reign

-Silver Rupee struck during the tenure of Nawab Alivardi Khan in Murshidabad mint, in the name of Mughal emperor Ahmad Shah Bahadur, with his regnal year 3 in Persian, AD 1751.
+Silver Rupee struck during the tenure of Alivardi Khan as Nawab of Bengal, in Murshidabad mint, in the name of Mughal emperor Ahmad Shah Bahadur, with his regnal year 3 (RY3) in Persian Julus Formula, AD 1751.

 Immediately after his usurpation of power, Alivardi had his takeover legitimized by the Mughal Emperor Muhammad Shah and resumed the policies of Murshid Quli Khan.
 He also chose Faujdars from various regions such as Patna, Dacca and Orissa.

 Since 1742, the Maratha Empire raided Bengal repeatedly, ravaging its territories.
 Alivardi almost immediately had a long ditch, called the Maratha ditch, dug around Calcutta.
 Alivardi was a brilliant artillery tactician, though his armies were overrun by the large force of the Marathas from Berar who had arrived to pillage and conquer the territories of Bengal under the command of Raghoji I Bhonsle.

 In the year 1747, the Marathas led by Raghoji began to raid, pillage and annex the territories of Alivardi.
 During the Maratha invasion of Orissa, its Subedar Mir Jafar completely withdrew all forces until the arrival of Alivardi and the Mughal army at the Battle of Burdwan, where Raghoji and his Maratha forces were completely routed.
 The enraged Alivardi then dismissed the shamed Mir Jafar.

 Alivardi's defending armies were overrun in Orissa in the year 1751, despite receiving some assistance from Shuja-ud-Daula.
 But Orissa was ultimately surrendered to the ravaging Marathas.
 These Maratha attacks continued until March 1751 when a peace treaty was settled between Alivardi and Raghoji.

 In 1750, Alivardi faced a revolt from Siraj ud-Daulah, his daughter's son, who seized Patna.
 Alivardi forgave him.
 Alivardi also subdued the revolt of a few unruly Afghans who were trying to separate Bihar from his administration, and chastised the Banjaras who were marauding through Bihar and chased them towards the Terai.

 According to some historians, Alivardi Khan's reign of 16 years was mostly engaged in various wars against the Marathas.
 Towards the end, he turned his attention to rebuilding and restoring Bengal.